SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *She's going to love these pancakes, I bet.*

 Rainbow made eight pancakes, four for Fluttershy, and four for herself.
-She made sure to give the four best looking pancakes to Fluttershy.
+She made sure to give the four best-looking pancakes to Fluttershy.

 After turning the burner off, she did a double take to make sure she had everything she needed on the tray.